samijouppila/used-item-market-posting/README.md

 [Documentation](https://t8josa01-used-item-market.herokuapp.com/api/documentation)

 Note: They are deployed using the free tier on Heroku.
-This means they may be asleep for a few minutes when you try to access them the first time, so a request may take some time to finish initially.
+This means they may be asleep for a minute or so when you try to access them the first time, so a request may take some time to finish initially.

 # Setup